sidanand67/Competitive-Programming/README.md

 # Competitive-Programming
 Solutions to programming questions sheet created by [Dr Mostafa Saad Ibrahim](https://sites.google.com/site/mostafasibrahim/).

+## Motto of the Repo

+This repo is made to comfort the learners not to overwhelm them.

 ### What's this repo about?

-This repository is created for storing coding solutions to various problems mentioned in the competitive programming sheet prepared by Dr Mostafa Saad Ibrahim.
+This repo is created to house the solutions of problems mentioned in the programming sheet at one place.
-This sheet contains almost 950 problems for all levels of programmers.
+The sheet contains almost 950 problems from beginner to advanced levels.

 ### Where's the sheet link?